REALTOR, Agent, Broker – What’s the difference?

-In Portland, Brokers who are REALTORS® are a part of either the Portland Metropolitan Association of Realtors (PMAR) or the East Metro Association of Realtors (EMAR), which by default makes them part of both the Oregon Association of Realtors and the overarching National Association of Realtors.
+In Portland, Brokers who are REALTORS® are a part of either the Portland Metropolitan Association of Realtors (PMAR) or the East Metro Association of Realtors (EMAR), which by default makes them part of both the state of Oregon Association of Realtors (OAR) and the overarching National Association of Realtors.
 There are roughly 7,000 REALTORS® in the Portland area at last count — Brokers and Principal Brokers.
+(When this article was first written anyway.
+Go here to see the current count of Oregon, Portland and U.S. based Realtors.)
 The NAR or National Association of REALTORS works hard to promote home-ownership across the country and provides education and support to all its members.

 Broker vs. Principal Broker

-In Oregon, Brokers are required work under a Principal Broker for at least three years before earning their own Principal Broker’s license, if that’s the direction they want to head.
-Principal Brokers take on the legal responsibility for their own set of Brokers (or they may work independently).
-Principle Broker’s license does not mean that they will sell your home better or faster than a regular Broker, the Principle Broker license exists for supervision over other Brokers.
+In Oregon, Brokers are required work under a Principal Broker for at least three years before they are allowed to earn their own Principal Broker’s license, if that’s the direction they want to head.
+Principal Brokers can take on the legal responsibility for their own set of Brokers (or they may work independently).
+A licensed Realty company in Oregon may consist of one single Broker, long as that person is a Principal Broker.
+A Principal Broker’s license does not mean that they will sell your home better or faster than a regular Broker, the Principal Broker’s license exists for supervision over other Brokers.
 If a real estate agent has little desire to be an administrator over other Brokers and has more desire to focus on helping clients buy and sell homes, they may never pursue a Principal Broker’s license.
+Typically, team leaders over other Brokers, as well as the heads of licensed Realty companies, are required to hold a Principal Broker’s license.